 Lecture-Workshops

-Various lectures or workshops will get conducted with the theme of social immersion.
+Various lectures or workshops will be conducted with the theme of social immersion.
 They consist of workshops on the various masks we've used in active addiction.
 Also, there will be weekly peer review sessions.
 These sessions allow us for honest feedback from our peers.
 It's also a place where we can plan social goals and have them reviewed the following week.

-Solace Transitions "Levelling"
+Solace Transitions "Leveling"

-Levelling is an advanced form of interpersonal group therapy.
+Leveling is an advanced form of interpersonal group therapy.
 It's conducted in the Solace Transitions Program.
 This program is for clients who wish to stay beyond their primary treatment.
 As these clients live in a sober dwelling, they will need to process their issues more intimately.
-Levelling allows clients to express their feelings with each other.
+Leveling allows clients to express their feelings with each other.
 There are pointers on how to do that.
 A strict format is observed.

 Solace "Aftercare Group"

 The aftercare group is an important venue for sharing current trials in recovery.
 It is a forum for those who have been discharged from our facility.
 In this group, feedback is given based on the challenges faced in the outside world.
 It’s mostly conducted online by our in-house clinical support staff.
 It’s important in the early days to be accountable for one’s actions.
-This forum enables addicts to get that support they need for up to 18 months’ post-treatment.
+This forum enables addicts to get the support they need for up to 18 months post-treatment.

 The Pain of Relating & Finding the Real You

-What addiction really is, is the pain of relating to others.
+What addiction is, is the pain of relating to others.
 In life, we have failed to establish any meaningful relationship.
 In that, we have failed to have a meaningful life.
 It's because life without others is a meaningless existence.
 As you've seen in active addiction, life needs company.
-We need people who can support us and love us in that journey.
+We need people who can support us and love us on that journey.
 You or a loved one can begin that process with us at The Solace Sabah.
 We will accept and love you till you learn to do the same for yourselves and those around you.
-At The Solace, you will learn how to make peace with your past and live in a life worthy of you.
+At The Solace, you will learn how to make peace with your past and live a life worthy of you.